CHAPTER 12-01

 9. The safety of access to the property in time of flood for ordinary and emergency vehicles;

-10. The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters expected at the site; and,
+10. The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters expected at the site; and

 11. The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical, water system, and streets and bridges.

-H. The Floodplain Administrator shall maintain a record of all variance actions, including justification for their issuance and report such variances issued in its biennial report submitted to the Federal Emergency Management Agency.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)
+G. The Floodplain Administrator shall maintain a record of all variance actions, including justification for their issuance, and report such variances issued in its biennial report submitted to the Federal Emergency Management Agency.
+(Ord.
+2001-06, Amended, 04/03/2001); Ord.
+No. 2011-11, Amended, 09/06/2011; Ord.
+2024-20, Amended, 07/02/2024 (Res.
+2024-32))

 12-01-001-0007.2 VARIANCES

+A. Nature of Variances.
 The variance criteria set forth in these regulations are based on the general principle of zoning law that variances pertain to a piece of property and are not personal in nature.
-A variance may be granted for a parcel of property with physical characteristics so unusual that complying with the requirements of this Ordinance would create an exceptional hardship to the applicant or the surrounding properties.
+A variance may be granted for a parcel of property with physical characteristics so unusual that complying with the requirements of this chapter would create an exceptional hardship to the applicant or the surrounding properties.
 Mere economic or financial hardship alone is not exceptional.
 The characteristics must be unique to the property and not be shared by adjacent parcels.
 The unique characteristic must pertain to the land itself, not the structure, its inhabitants, or the property owners.

 It is the duty of the Floodplain Board to help protect its citizens from flooding.
 This need is so compelling and the implications of the cost of insuring a structure built below the regulatory flood elevation are so serious that variances from the flood elevation or from other requirements in the flood ordinance are quite rare.
 The long-term goal of preventing and reducing flood loss and damage can only be met if variances are strictly limited.
 Therefore, the variance guidelines provided in this ordinance are more detailed and contain multiple provisions that must be met before a variance can be properly granted.
 The criteria are designed to screen out those situations in which alternatives other than a variance are more appropriate.